 Another problem with iodized salt is that it contains tons of synthetic chemicals, which are not healthy for the body.
 Back in the 1920s, salt was harvested from the sea.
 It naturally contained the trace mineral iodine.
 Today, iodized salt is no longer naturally harvested because it costs more money.
 It is cheaper to manufacture sodium using processed ingredients.
 Manufactured sodium contains approximately 97.5 percent sodium chloride, which is an unnatural chemical form of salt.
 This form of salt is used in processed foods.
 Various chemicals, such as aluminum, and other toxic ingredients are added to the sodium chloride to absorb moisture.

 Potassium iodide is needed by the thyroid to create thyroid hormone.
-But the mineral form of iodine is vital for fertility, the health of the fetus, and the reproductive organs(3)†.
+But the molecular form of iodine is the type needed for fertility, the health of the fetus, and the reproductive organs(3)†.